Tutorial#

 Finally, displacements can be identified:

-displacements = video.get_displacements()
+displacements = sof.get_displacements()

 Saved analysis#